Does the M1 Macbook Air overheat?

 Keeping the system up-to-date can help you avoid overheating issues.
 Updates keep our Macs running flawlessly with bug fixes and optimizations.
 Here's how to check for updates:

-Select the Apple menu > About This Mac > Software Update.
+Select the Apple menu > System Settings > General > Software Update.

 5. Limit tabs in your browser